 Tacit Affirmations of Molinism

-There are sections of the book that I had to write a big “AMEN!” in the margins.
+There are some sections of the book that I had to write a big “AMEN!” in the margins.
 In fact, it seems to me that Tom actually affirmed that some humans possess limited libertarian freedom (which is all I need for my case to pass).
 He says:

 When it comes to a regenerated person and their relationship to righteousness and evil, I would view their freedom similar to the classic Arminian or the Molinist, at least from one perspective: They have the ability to choose righteousness or evil (unlike the unregenerate, who is morally unable to choose the former) (182).